Woman of the Year (Parks and Recreation): Plot

-In a subplot, Tom (Aziz Ansari) drops off a temporary liquor license renewal at the Snakehole Lounge nightclub, where the owner Freddy (Andy Milder) tells him they are seeking investors who can buy a share for $10,000.
-Although he does not have the money, Tom reveals part-ownership in a nightclub is a longtime dream of his, so he seeks assistance from his fast-talking friend, Jean-Ralphio (Ben Schwartz), who contributes $5,000.
+In a subplot, Tom drops off a temporary liquor license renewal at the Snakehole Lounge nightclub, where the owner Freddy tells him they are seeking investors who can buy a share for $10,000.
+Although he does not have the money, Tom reveals part-ownership in a nightclub is a longtime dream of his, so he seeks assistance from his fast-talking friend, Jean-Ralphio, who contributes $5,000.
 Tom has $4,000 of his own but still needs $1,000, so he seeks further help from his co-workers.
-Donna (Retta) expresses an interest, but decides against it when she meets Jean-Ralphio, of whom she immediately declares, "I hate that guy."
-Meanwhile, when Andy's (Chris Pratt) band-mate Burly (Andrew Burlinson) tells Andy he can no longer live with him, April (Aubrey Plaza) helps Andy look for an apartment.
+Donna expresses an interest, but decides against it when she meets Jean-Ralphio, of whom she immediately declares, "I hate that guy."
+Meanwhile, when Andy's band-mate Burly tells Andy he can no longer live with him, April helps Andy look for an apartment.
 They find one near her house, prompting a smitten April to note that they can carpool to work together.
 But when Andy learns Tom needs $1,000, he forgoes the apartment to give Tom the money as a gift.
 April is surprised by the choice and disappointed with the result.
 In the episode's final scene, Tom is shown enjoying his nightclub part ownership, until he learns Donna has bought three shares herself.